Alchemy: An Index of Possibilities

 It was re-issued in its original form on CD in Japan in 1991.
-Additionally, subsequent versions was released.
-First 1989 in the boxset Weatherbox, and a remastered version 2003, which added tracks from more different projects, thus somewhat adding to the release not being a singular distinct album.
+Additionally, subsequent versions were released.
+First in the 1989 boxset Weatherbox, and a remastered version in 2003, both of which added tracks from separate projects (mainly b side material from the Pop Song EP, thus somewhat adding to the release not being a singular distinct album.

 History

 The opening suite "Words with the Shaman" was simultaneously issued as a 12" EP, while "Steel Cathedrals" was used in a short film by Sylvian and Yasayuki Yamaguchi, shot in Tokyo, Japan, and released on VHS.
 The soundtrack features the voice of Jean Cocteau.

-The track “Preparations for a Journey” is from a Japanese autobiographical film of the same name, aired on Japanese television in February 1985.
-The film tracked Sylvian's career to that time.
+The track “Preparations for a Journey” is from a Japanese documentary of the same name, aired on Japanese television in February 1985 and made of interview footage, documenting Sylvian's interest in polaroid photography, filmed in different locations around Kyoto.

-In 2003, the album was remastered and included two additional songs: "The Stigma of Childhood (Kin)", originally recorded for Gaby Agis's dance piece, Kin; premiered 8 September 1987 at Almeida Theatre in London.
-Also "A Brief Conversation Ending in Divorce".
-Both songs were originally released in 1989 on the Pop Song EP.
+In 1989, the material from the original cassette-only limited edition was expanded with two additional instrumental tracks: "A Brief Conversation Ending in Divorce" and "The Stigma of Childhood (Kin)", the latter originally recorded for Gaby Agis's dance piece, Kin; premiered 8 September 1987 at Almeida Theatre in London.
+Both pieces were originally released in 1989 on the Pop Song EP.
+Compiled on a CD, it was then added as bonus material to the box set Weatherbox, a five-CD limited-edition set comprising Sylvian's solo albums released between 1984 and 1987.

+In 2003, the 1989 Alchemy compilation was remastered and given for the first time a stand-alone release on CD, using the original artwork from the 12" instrumental single "Words with the Shaman", a painting by Amanda Faulkner.

 In February 2019, as part of a redesigned monochrome sleeved vinyl reissue batch of his 80s albums, Alchemy - An Index of Possibilities was released with an earlier b/w photograph of Sylvian instead of the original artwork.
-No new mastering was done for this; the 2003 remaster was used.
-This was its first official release of the complete album on vinyl, save for a quickly withdrawn Australian pressing in the 80s.
+No new mastering was done for this; the 2003 remaster was used instead, excluding the instrumental tracks from the Pop Song EP.
+This was the first official release of the 1985 compilation on vinyl, save for a quickly withdrawn Australian pressing in the 80s.